winterland1989/mysql-haskell/README.md

 + no replication protocol support.

-`mysql-haskell` is intended to solve these problems, and providing foundation for higher level libraries such as groundhog and persistent, so that accessing MySQL is both fast and easy in haskell.
+`mysql-haskell` is intended to solve these problems, and provide foundation for higher level libraries such as groundhog and persistent, so that accessing MySQL is both fast and easy in haskell.

 Building
 --------